virtUOS/askUOS/docs/PROMPT_CONFIGURATION.md

   ```

 If a tool/agent is disabled (`activate: False` / `enabled: False`), its prompt fields are ignored and don't need to be provided at all.

+## Best Practices for Customization

+1. **Keep the structure**: Maintain the overall structure and format of the prompts
+2. **Preserve tool usage instructions**: The chatbot relies on tools for accurate information
+3. **Update both languages**: Ensure both English and German sections are updated
+4. **Test thoroughly**: After customization, test the chatbot with common queries

 ## Quick reference